Woman’s unborn twins die as a result of her pregnancy being misdiagnosed as cancer

 Ms Baga and her husband are now taking legal action against the hospital and doctors that diagnosed and treated her for negligence.
 She claims that her doctors never told her that she should avoid becoming pregnant after the first tumour was removed in case the cancer returned.

 Her husband Muhammet Baga stated “…regardless of whether it was deliberate or not, I think this is a case of medical negligence, because they did not do all the necessary check-ups, so I will not forgive them.

 “We have a disabled son, we left him in the care of other people for three months, so I could take my wife to the hospital every day for chemotherapy.
 Instead of receiving the fantastic news that we would be expecting twins, my healthy wife was misdiagnosed with cancer and treated for nothing.”

-Michele Benjamin, Chartered Legal Executive Lawyer in the Medical Injury team at Ashtons Legal, comments:
+A Chartered Legal Executive Lawyer in the Medical Negligence team at Ashtons Legal, comments: